 The nine directors of the School Board of Directors include five members selected by Alliance College-Ready Public Schools, two teachers and two parents of Charter School students.
-The school principal recommends teacher and parent nominees, and membership is subject to confirmation by the members of the School Board of Directors.
+The school principal recommends teacher and parent nominees, and membership is subject to confirmation by the members of the Charter School Board.
 LAUSD reserves the right to appoint a single representative to serve on the Board.
-The School Board of Directors meets quarterly, operating in accordance with the Brown Act, its Articles of Incorporation and its Bylaws.
+The Board meets quarterly, operating in accordance with the Brown Act, its Articles of Incorporation and its Bylaws.

 Each director selected and confirmed shall serve a two-year term.
 A director designated by a school district shall serve for such term of office as is specified by the school district.
 The Alliance Board considerations and qualifications for appointing 5 members includes: candidate commitment to participate in no fewer than 75% of school board meetings; candidate knowledge of effective organizations and fiscal systems; candidate commitment to visit and be knowledgeable of Alliance schools; candidate background and experience as a successful leader of a school, company or other organization.
-The varied experiences and backgrounds of stakeholders on the School Board of Directors, lend different perspectives and expertise to the effective monitoring of the school in instruction, academic performance, operations, and finance